 You must be able to write programs.
 This is a practical class for developing programs, and you’ll have a programming project as part of the class.

-You must be able to read and understand programs in both Java and C. The principles are language-independent, but I have to pick some languages so we can work out examples.
-Java and C are the top two programming languages according to the TIOBE programming community index for January 2013; using both lets us examine a variety of real-world issues.
+You must be able to read and understand programs in both Java and C. The principles are language-independent, but I have to pick some languages so we can discuss specific examples.
+Java and C are two of the top programming languages according to the TIOBE programming community index; using both lets us examine a variety of real-world issues with widely-used languages.
+In particular, C lets us examine issues that can only occur in memory-unsafe languages (e.g., C, C++, and Objective-C), while Java lets us examine issues that can still occur in memory-safe languages.
 Some students have had success learning C simultaneously, but plan to spend a lot of extra time if you do that.
-You'll need to be able to understand both Java and C code for the mid-term exam, and I can't be a language tutor.
+You’ll need to be able to understand both Java and C code for the mid-term exam, and I can’t be a language tutor.

 The lectures will cover the key issues and explain some things that might not be clear otherwise.
 However, you are responsible for reading and understanding the material in the assigned readings (and not just knowing what’s in the lectures).
 Note that there is a significant amount of reading, especially in the first half of the course; we then move into more specialized topics and application.

-First actual class date is January 23, 2013; the last actual class day is May 8.
-The May 8 class has slightly different time (7:30 pm - 10:15 pm) and will be used for final project presentations (this is the time assigned for final examinations).
-I routinely check the list of "non-work" religious holidays maintained by GMU; in this semester, Passover overlaps (March 26-27th and April 2-3rd), so talk to me so we can schedule your topic presentation appropriately.
+First actual class date is January 22, 2014; the last class day is May 7.
+The last class has a slightly different time (7:30 pm - 10:15 pm) and will be used for final project presentations (this is the time assigned for final examinations).
+Spring break is March 10-16.
+I routinely check the list of ”non-work” religious holidays maintained by GMU.
+This time, Passover (Pesach), 1st two days is April 15-16.

 |Mid-term exam||30%||Covers everything up to that point.|